sferguson12/dungeon-alchemist-post-processor/README.md

 We can apply the following rules to attempt to infer the original type of a wall:

 - A window can be no more than two grid units in length
 - A window cannot block sense

-- A fence can be any number of grid tiles in length
+- A fence can be any number of grid units in length
 - A fence cannot block sense
 - A window that is attached to fence segments at both ends is likely a misidentified fence

 - A gate can be no more than two grid units in length
 - A gate can only be attached to a fence or another gate